 "We are excited to welcome David to the Houston Athletics family," Vice President for Intercollegiate Athletics Mack Rhoades said.
 "He has played key roles on an award-winning staff at the University of Oklahoma.
 We look forward to new ideas and fresh perspectives that David will bring to our Department as we continue to promote our student-athletes and coaches through a variety of media platforms."

 "I am very thankful to Mack Rhoades and Darren Dunn for this exciting opportunity," Bassity said.
 "Throughout the interview process, I could sense the excitement of growth from everyone associated with the University of Houston.
 The Houston Athletics program consists of a tight-knit family that has a passion for excellence and developing student-athletes, both on the field and off.
 It is one that is committed to progression, and I am genuinely thrilled to help the future endeavors of the program."

 Prior to joining Oklahoma, Bassity served as coordinator for public relations on the 2006-07 Denny's Professional Bowlers Association Tour.
 In that role, he was responsible for all media relations duties for the Tour and nearly 60 professional bowlers, including proactive media outreach, interacting with national and local media covering PBA tournaments and securing potential PBA title and on-air sponsors.

 During his career, Bassity has also served as a NFL sideline producer for Westwood One, the exclusive national radio carrier of the NFL and as a member of the NBA's Oklahoma City Thunder game-night staff.

 Bassity earned his bachelor's degree in public relations from the University of Oklahoma in 2005.
-He is single and lives in Houston and is engaged to Alison Organ.
+He lives in Houston and is engaged to Alison Organ.